Rivas142/WorldCupGame/README.md

 # World Cup Game -- Python-based Game
 This game was created in Python and it allows the player to simulate playing in the world cup, selecting a team that participated in the 2022 World Cup and versing the computer in matches based off of penatly shootouts with the goal of winning the tournament.
-After an amazing world cup where Argentina managed to beat France in the final to win, I wanted to create a game which allowed me to choose different teams and see how the outcome could've have been different.
+After an amazing World Cup where Argentina managed to beat France in the final to win and a soccer super fan, I wanted to create a game which allowed me to choose different teams and see how the outcome could've have been different.
 The game is played in the terminal.

 Created by [Luis Rivas](https://github.com/Rivas142)